ipython/ipython-website/index.rst

 Announcements
 =============

+- **IPython 6.5** minor bugfixes, and Python 3.7 compatibility  have been release on July 28, 2018.

 - **IPython 5.8** minor bugfixes have been release on July 28, 2018.

 - **IPython 6.4**, and **IPython 5.7** minor bugfixes have been release  on May